Elizabeth Price (artist)

-Elizabeth Price (born 6 November 1966) is a British artist who won the Turner Prize in 2012.
+Elizabeth Price (born 6 November 1966) is a British contemporary artist working primarily in digital moving image who won the Turner Prize in 2012.
+She is known for short films which explore the social and political histories of artefacts, architectures and documents.
+Her arresting moving-image works are widely regarded for the interplay of the visual and aural.
+Finger clicks, claps and samples of vocal harmonies are used to provide rhythms that structure the narration and create urgent, ritualistic undertones.
+They have been described as ‘rapturous, addictive, virtually artspeak-resistant’, 'mysterious, mesmerising - and utterly original'.

 She is a former member of indie pop bands Talulah Gosh and The Carousel.
+She is currently Professor of Film and Photography at Kingston University.

 Biography

 Price was born in Bradford, West Yorkshire.
 She was raised in Luton and studied at Putteridge High School before moving on to The Ruskin School of Drawing and Fine Art at the University of Oxford as a member of Jesus College.
 She continued her studies at the Royal College of Art in London, where she completed her MFA, and in 1999 she received her PhD in Fine Art from the University of Leeds.

-In 1986 Price was a founder of the Oxford-based indie pop band, Talulah Gosh, in which she was one of the singers.
-The band became defunct in 1988.

 In 2005 Price was awarded a Stanley Picker Fellowship at Kingston University, London.
 In 2012 Price was in residence at Wysing Arts Centre.
 In 2012 (until 2013) she became the first artist-in-residence at the Rutherford Appleton Space Laboratory in Oxfordshire.